Keep your cash flow moving with Coupa’s Early Payment Solutions

 How Coupa Can Help

-Coupa can help your business increase cash flow during these uncertain times with our Early Payment Solutions.
+Coupa can help suppliers improve working capital during these challenging times with our Early Payment Solutions.
 All you need to do to participate is offer discounts on your invoices, thereby providing an incentive for your customer to pay you early in return for a discount.
 This is a win-win situation for both you and your customer.
-The early payment allows you to free up your cash and reduce your receivables.
-Your customer, on the other hand, is able to capture a discount and improve their profitability.
+The early payment is available within a few days and provides an immediate working capital improvement without any need for credit underwriting.
+Your customer also benefits by capturing a discount to reduce their cost.

 Should you offer an early pay discount to your customers?

-The key is to offer a discount that is big enough to give your customers an incentive to pay early, but not too big so that your business loses money or is far more expensive than other sources of capital.
+The key is to offer a discount that is big enough to give your customers an incentive to pay early, but not too big so that it becomes more expensive than other sources of capital.

 There are two simple ways to figure out the right discount:

 1. Look at all your different sources of funding – for example, your cost of invoice financing or bank funding.
-Typically most small businesses are not able to tap into bank funding.
-So the only option is invoice financing or factoring companies.
-These companies charge anywhere from 18% to 24% APR’s which equates to about 4.5% to 6% discount on an invoice that is due in 90 days.
+Many small businesses are not able to tap into bank funding and have to rely on invoice financing or factoring companies.
+These companies often charge anywhere from 18% to 24% APR which equates to about 4.5% to 6% discount on an invoice that is due in 90 days.
 Compare this to the discount that you will have to offer to your customer.

 2. Start by calculating your profit margin using the formula [(Product Price – Cost of Goods Sold)/ Product Price] x 100